DavidRaab/MonoGameFS/README.md

 # Features to come

+## Important

+When those are implemented, it is possible to create some games.

 * UI
-* Animation System
+* Scenes / LevelEditor (Loading)
 * Multiple GameTime's
 * State Machine or Behaviour Trees
+* Sound / Music

+## Secondly

+Neat feature to have, but some games work without those.

+* Animation System
 * Basic Collision System maybe Physics
 * Particle System

-* Sound / Music
+## Least important

-* Separation into its own library (will probably be the last step)
+* Separation into its own library.

 # Stability